Azure-Samples/netappfiles-dotnetcore-pool-change-sdk-sample/README.md

 products:
 - azure
 - azure-netapp-files
-description: "This project demonstrates how to perform a pool change on a Volume for Microsoft.NetApp resource provider using .NETCore SDK.
+description: This project demonstrates how to perform a pool change on a Volume for Microsoft.NetApp resource provider using .NETCore SDK.
 ---

 # Azure NetAppFiles SDK Sample - Pool Change for .NETCore